johnx25bd/os-blogs/drafts/os-mastermap-topo/README.md

 ## Opening up OS MasterMap Topo

-[*** Why is OS opening this up? @Charley], Ordnance Survey is opening geospatial data, including OS MasterMap Topo, in new ways.
+Supporting a mandate "[to unlock the government’s mapping and location data to boost the economy by £130m a year](https://www.ordnancesurvey.co.uk/business-government/tools-support/open-mastermap-programme)", Ordnance Survey is opening geospatial data, including OS MasterMap Topo, in new ways.
 Data that was previously only available for purchase will now be accessible through our OS Data Hub.
 Additionally, OS is launching a suite of APIs that enable users to access the data they need, when they need it, without the overhead of maintaining geospatial databases in-house.

 Now public and non-profits can access OS MasterMap Topo for free.
 And, for the first time, private sector users can access high resolution spatial data of GB for free, up to a significant threshold of usage.
 The goal is to enable innovation in spatial data visualization and analytics.